tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 TE Tunnel uniquely identifies the tunnel within the TE tunnel list.
 The name of the TE Tunnel can be formatted as a Uniform Resource Indicator (URI) by including the namespace to ensure uniqueness of the name amongst all the TE Tunnels present on devices and controllers.
+The configured TE Tunnels can be reported with the name of the device embedded within the TE Tunnel name.
+For initiated TE Tunnels from the controller, the controller is responsible to ensures that TE Tunnel names are unique.

 alias: